 High-Tech 3-D Scanning is Amazing

-The initial visit for this appliance includes state-of-the-art 3-D imaging to precisely map the teeth and to produce the trays.
+Lastly, the initial visit for this appliance includes state-of-the-art 3-D imaging.
+To precisely map the teeth and to produce the trays.
 This is a departure from the previous methods of making an impression of the teeth using a gooey material that was sticky and messy.
 Eliminating the potential gag-reflex associated with this method is a most-welcomed absence.
 The process of producing digital images of the teeth takes but a few short minutes and patients are able to view the results on the screen.

-At Nease & Higginbotham Orthodontics, the knowledgeable doctors and friendly staff are committed to accommodating the hectic pace of busy moms with offices located in Spartanburg, Duncan, and Gaffney.
+In conclusion, Drs.
+Nease & Higginbotham are knowledgeable doctors and friendly staff are committed to accommodating the hectic pace of busy moms with offices located in Spartanburg, Duncan, and Gaffney.
 The practitioners at these conveniently located orthodontic offices are enjoying the ease and precision achieved with the latest technology and welcome the opportunity to share it with prospective patients.
 The days of apprehension and fear are no more as people discover their visit is both comfortable and easy.
 If you are interested in top-quality care for children, teens and adults, call today for a free consultation.
 Your unique smile awaits you.